From the Club's formation through to The Great War - a brief summary of the early years in the history of Lincoln City Football Club.

 Off the back of the Cheltenham result, City also rewrote history setting a new unbeaten run record of 19 games, beating the previous record set by Colin Murphy's side over the 1979/80 and 1980/81 seasons where the Imps went 18 games unbeaten.

 The Imps secured the SkyBet League Two title in their penultimate home game against Tranmere.
-The final scored ended in a goalless draw, however, the city of Lincoln was in fine spirits as they clinched their third trophy in the season.
+The final scored ended in a goalless draw, however, the city of Lincoln was in fine spirits as the Imps clinched their third trophy in as many seasons.